Migrating from Docusaurus

 Sidebar: Generated config/sidebar.ts

-Custom components detected:
+Custom components copied to components/custom/migrated/:

 Suggested variables for config/variables.ts: